rtopiwala/lambda-ec2-scheduler/README.md

 ## Usage

-Once the service is deployed through CloudFormation the Lambda function will automatically run on a user-defined schedule (every 5 mins recommended) and scan all EC2 instances for a tag named **auto**.
+Once the service is deployed through CloudFormation, the Lambda function will automatically run on a user-defined schedule (every 5 mins recommended) and scan all EC2 instances for a tag named **auto**.
 If an instance has the **auto** tag, Lambda will read the tag's start/stop values and perform the action if the Cron value is within the valid timeframe.

 #### Valid timeframes
-The scheduler is configured to perform start/stop actions within valid timeframes to provide a safety net in case of unforeseeable events like AWS service disruption or tag misconfiguration.
+The scheduler is configured to perform start actions within valid timeframes to provide a safety net in case of unforeseeable events like AWS service disruption or tag misconfiguration.

 The default timeframe to start instances is configured as *current time + 10 mins*.
 This means the scheduler may start the instance up to 10 mins earlier than its scheduled Cron time.

-The default timeframe to stop instances is set to *launch time < current time - 50 mins*.
-This means the scheduler will stop the instance at the scheduled time as long as the launch time was not within the past 50 mins.
+The default timeframe to stop instances is *zero*, which means it will stop the instance immediately when the scheduler executes.

 These values can be updated in the Lambda file to fit your requirements.